shallow focus photography of yellow lemon near glass mason jar and glass decanter

 Check your toilet breaks, colours tell

 Darker urine usually means you’re not getting enough water.
-Use this as a guideline for your water intake.

 Staying hydrated sounds easy enough, but it takes effort on our part.

-We know the importance of staying hydrated but it will take some effort on our part to achieve it.
 Try to incorporate these tips into your daily routine one at a time, before long you’ll be sufficiently hydrated without much effort.

 Disclaimer: While staying hydrated is essential for good health, some underlying medical conditions may require adjustments to fluid intake.
 Always consult with your doctor before making any significant changes to your hydration habits, especially if you have any concerns or pre-existing health conditions.